flaviohenriquealmeida/angular-features/README.md

 First, you need to download your server and app.
 I will be using [Grunt](http://gruntjs.com/) to startup our server and to tweak [bower](http://bower.io) dependencies download.
 Make sure [grunt-cli](https://github.com/gruntjs/grunt-cli) is in your path.

-Do a `npm install` for both angular-feaures and `angular-features/src` folders.
-This will bring our infrastructure dependencies to help startup the server and do some nice live reloading for us.
+Do a `npm install` in angular-feaures folder.
+This will bring our server infrastructure dependencies to help startup the server and do some nice livereloading for us.

 Finally, you can ask [bower](http://bower.io) to download our app dependencies.
 Inside `angular-features/src` do:

-`grunt bower:install`
+`bower install`

 ##How to run
 Run `grunt server` from `angular-features` folder and then type `http://localhost:3000/app` from your favorite browser.

 To run karma tests, inside `angular-features` folder run:
-./node_modules/karma/bin/karma start
+`sh scripts/test.sh`

 ##TODO
+- increase test coverage
-- automate tests
+- $cookieStorage example
-- code cleanup
+-